 Planning is an important part of this.
 Do not overspend and try not to use credit that you cannot pay back in a timely manner.
 You don’t need to pay it off all at once, as you need to make payments to build credit, but be sure you can make the payments.

-Even if you are just beginning to establish business credit, go ahead and get a copy of your business credit report.
+Even if you are about to start to establish business credit, go ahead and get a copy of your business credit report.
 There may not be anything on there, but you need to know when changes are made.
 This original report is great for comparison to future reports.